davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 This yields a set of independent, internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
-In [@fig:depth], we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.
+In @fig:depth, we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.

 The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [@fig:depth].
+The depth distributions are largely normal, with modes ranging from 35 to 52 km.
+The low and high-temperature cohorts remain separable, with high-temperature samples showing deeper equilibrium depths.
 The scale of the errors within a single sample reflects the barometer's sensitivity to both small variations in Ca concentrations and to temperature.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself.
-The low-temperature samples in particular have significant scatter towards depths below the spinel-in isograd.
+The low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-These heavy tails likely reflect the rapid diffusion of Ca into olivine during entrainment and eruption [@Kohler1990].
+These heavy tails could be the artifact of entrainment and

-The depth distributions are largely normal, with modes ranging from 35 to 52 km.
-The low and high-temperature cohorts remain separable, with high-temperature samples generally showing deeper equilibrium depths.
+eruption: the small Ca cation has extremely fast kinetics, and can rapidly diffuse into olivine during transient heating [@Kohler1990].
+This effect produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a mode ~10 km shallower than that of the other samples (CK-3 and CK-6) at similar temperature.

+Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from relatively deep within the spinel stability field, at depths of ~40 km or greater.
+This preference is amplified by comparisons with heat flow datasets.

-### Steady-state geotherms
+### Comparisons with steady-state geotherms

 Given our accurate temperature measurements for the Crystal Knob xenolith suite, we can produce model entrainment depths by pinning the